starogre/wifcms/README.md

 # Workshops in France Events

-This works in tandem with wifapp to push events to a database, viewable on the Flutter app.
-Visit here (https://wifapp.web.app/)
+This works in tandem with mobile Flutter app wifapp (https://github.com/starogre/wifapp) to push events to a database.
+Visit here (https://wifapp.web.app/) to see it.

-Features viewable only by administrator privilege.
+\*Features viewable only by administrator privilege.

 # React + Vite